Correlation Between American Airlines and Hawaiian Holdings

 Pair Corralation between American Airlines and Hawaiian Holdings

-Considering the 90-day investment horizon American Airlines Group is expected to under-perform the Hawaiian Holdings.
-But the stock apears to be less risky and, when comparing its historical volatility, American Airlines Group is 3.33 times less risky than Hawaiian Holdings.
-The stock trades about 0.0 of its potential returns per unit of risk.
-The Hawaiian Holdings is currently generating about 0.02 of returns per unit of risk over similar time horizon.
-If you would invest 1,942 in Hawaiian Holdings on December 19, 2023 and sell it today you would lose (579.50) from holding Hawaiian Holdings or give up 29.84% of portfolio value over 90 days.
+Considering the 90-day investment horizon American Airlines Group is expected to generate 2.16 times more return on investment than Hawaiian Holdings.
+However, American Airlines is 2.16 times more volatile than Hawaiian Holdings.
+It trades about -0.06 of its potential returns per unit of risk.
+Hawaiian Holdings is currently generating about -0.24 per unit of risk.
+If you would invest 1,457 in American Airlines Group on January 20, 2024 and sell it today you would lose (55.00) from holding American Airlines Group or give up 3.77% of portfolio value over 90 days.

 Time Period3 Months [change]